 Hutchins Center on Fiscal and Monetary Policy’s Fiscal Impact Measure (FIM) is a gauge of the contribution of federal, state, and local fiscal policy to near-term changes in the gross domestic product, the tally of all the goods and services produced in the economy.
 When FIM is positive, the government is contributing to growth in real Gross Domestic Product (GDP), and when it is negative, it is subtracting from it.

 The FIM includes both the direct effects of government purchases as well as the more indirect effects of government taxes and government transfers.
 The FIM is closely related to a measure of fiscal stance developed by Federal Reserve Board staff (see Cashin et al. 2018).
-However, where the Fed’s measure is limited to the effects of government policy changes on GDP, the Hutchins Center’s measure captures all the channels through which the federal government affects near-term GDP growth.
 In addition to policy changes, the FIM captures the effects on the economy of trend growth in spending and the automatic stabilizers.

 Trend Growth in Spending: When Medicare or Medicaid spending increases because health costs increase, this does not entail any legislative changes, but does represent a larger infusion of government spending into the economy.